Elamo-Dravidian languages

-The Elamo-Dravidian language family is a hypothesised language family that links the Brahui language of Pakistan, and the Dravidian languages of Southern India, to the extinct Elamite language of ancient Elam (present-day southwestern Iran).
-Linguist David McAlpin has been a chief proponent of the Elamo-Dravidian hypothesis.
-The hypothesis has gained attention in academic circles, but has been subject to serious criticism by linguists, and remains only one of several scenarios for the origins of the Dravidian languages.
+The Elamo-Dravidian language family (also known as the Zagrosian language family) is a hypothesised language family that links the Elamite language of ancient Elam (present-day southwestern Iran, and southeastern Iraq) to the Brahui language of Pakistan and to the Dravidian languages of India.
+Later versions (2015—) of the hypothesis entail a reclassification of Brahui as being more closely related to Elamite than to the remaining Dravidian languages.
+Linguist David McAlpin has been a chief proponent of the Elamo-Dravidian hypothesis, followed by Franklin Southworth as the other major supporter.
+The hypothesis has gained attention in academic circles, but has been subject to serious criticism by linguists, and remains only one of several possible scenarios for the origins of the Dravidian languages.
 Elamite is generally accepted by scholars to be a language isolate, unrelated to any other known language.

 History of the proposal

 The concept that Elamite and Dravidian are in some way related dates from the beginnings of both fields in the early nineteenth century.
 Edwin Norris was the first to publish an article in support of the hypothesis in 1853.
 Further evidence was proposed by Robert Caldwell when he published a comparative linguistics book in 1856 about the Dravidian languages.
 David McAlpin, assistant professor of Dravidian languages and linguistics at the University of Pennsylvania, published a series of papers providing evidence supporting the theory.
 He also speculated that the Harappan language (the language of the Indus Valley civilization) might also have been part of this family.